Shinn Fund Recipients

 Genetic diversity of the Endangered Rough-leaved Yellow Loose-strife

 Lysimachia asperulifolia (Rough-leaved Yellow Loose-strife), found only in the coastal plain of North and South Carolina, is an endangered species.
-Jessica Roach’s research will focus on documenting the genetic diversity within nine known populations.
+Jessica Roach’s research focused on documenting the genetic diversity within nine known populations.
 The rhizomatous species appears to reproduce sexually at a low rate, so it is vital to understand how clonal the remaining populations are.
-Her data will contribute to the management and protection of the species.
+Her data contributes to the management and protection of the species.

 Jessica Roach, University of North Carolina at Wilmington